AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/in-call_quality_android.md

 ### Network quality report

 The `onNetworkQuality` callback reports the uplink and downlink last-mile network quality of each user in the `COMMUNICATION` profile or each host in the `LIVE_BROADCASTING` profile in the current call, see [quality rating table](#rate) for details.
-The last mile refers to the network from your device to the Agora edge server.
+The last mile is the network from your device to the Agora edge server.
 The uplink last mile quality rating is based on the actual transmission bitrate, the uplink network packet loss rate, the average round-trip delay, and the uplink network jitter; while the downlink last mile quality rating is based on the downlink network packet loss rate, the average round-trip delay, and the downlink network jitter.

-> - In the <code>COMMUNICATION</code> profile, you receive network quality reports of all the users (including yours) in the channel once every two seconds.
-> - In the <code>LIVE_BROADCASTING</code> profile, if you are the host, you receive network quality reports of all hosts (including yours) in the channel once every two seconds; if you are the audience, you receive the report of all hosts and yourself once every two seconds.
-> - The higher the ratio of the actual transmission bitrate to the target transmission bitrate, the better the call quality and the higher the network quality.
-> - <a name="RTT"></a>**The average round-trip delay** refers to the average value of multiple round-trip delays in the reported interval.
+The higher the ratio of the actual transmission bitrate to the target transmission bitrate, the better the call quality and the higher the network quality.
+The average round-trip delay refers to the average value of multiple round-trip delays in the reported interval.

 ### Statistics report

 The `onRtcStats` callback reports call statistics.
-You can see the duration, the number of users in the channel, the system CPU usage, the application CPU usage, and the following parameters of the current call.
+You can see the duration, the number of users in the channel, the system CPU usage, the application CPU usage, and the following important parameters of the current call.

 | Parameter                           | Description                                                  | Comment                                                      |
 | :---------------------------------- | :----------------------------------------------------------- | :----------------------------------------------------------- |